ezrasavard/ezrasavard.com/_posts/2019-02-24-passive-control.md

 and you'll build up your savings in no-time!
 </blockquote>

-The idea is to resist buying a coffee and then feel good about it.
+This is a terrible system.
-This creates a perverse incentive to expose ourselves to the temptation of buying coffees in order to resist buying them.
+First off, it creates an incentive to expose ourselves to the temptation of buying coffees just so we can resist buying them.
-Further, buying a latte anyway is not a hard decision to arrive at;
-we know that we can continue to save money tomorrow, the latte is delicious, we are tired, etc.
+Further, buying a latte anyway is not a hard decision to arrive at: we know that we can continue to save money tomorrow, the latte is delicious, we are tired, etc.
 The immediate benefit calculus pits the goodness of the latte against a hit of moral superiority.

-I used to do this... and at the end of the month, I'd throw whatever balance-above-a-threshold I had in the bank into my savings.
-Aside from taking a lot of effort, it wasn't super effective at actually putting significant amounts of money aside because that isn't what it incentivizes.
+I used to do this, and at the end of the month, I'd throw whatever balance-above-a-threshold I had in the bank into my savings.
+Aside from taking a lot of effort, it wasn't super effective at actually putting money aside because that was never measured.
-I also did spend a lot of time agonizing over whether or not to buy coffees, and then feeling crappy when I did.
+I did however spend a lot of time agonizing over whether or not to buy coffees, and then feeling crappy when I did.
-A much better system would (1) avoid real-time decision making, and (2) actually incentivize putting money away.
+A much better system would (1) avoid real-time decision making, and (2) actually result in putting money away.

 So with the goal of saving $1460 per year, we could set up an automatic transfer for $75 to our savings account to occur the day after every payday.
 We only have to make the decision once (in a good state of mind) and it results in saving the required amount of money annually.
-Better still, it takes effort (dismantling the system) to screw it up and works independently of whether or not I am buying lattes.
+Better still, it takes effort to screw it up (dismantling the system) and works independently of whether or not I am buying lattes.

 Funnily enough, my motivation for writing this post was that I did forget